Hydrolock: Steam engines

 A hydraulic lock can occur in steam engines due to steam condensing back into water.
 In most steam engine designs there is a short time at the end of the return stroke of the piston when all the valves are shut and it is compressing any remaining steam.
 Water can be introduced from the boiler or in a cold engine, steam will condense to water on the cool walls of the cylinders and can potentially hydrolock an engine.

 This is just as damaging as it is to internal combustion engines and in the case of a steam locomotive can be very dangerous as a broken connecting rod could puncture the firebox or boiler and cause a steam explosion.
-Steam engines (with the exception of small model and toy machines) are always fitted with cylinder drain cocks which are opened to allow excess water and steam to escape during warm up.
+Steam engines (with the exception of small models and toy machines) are always fitted with cylinder drain cocks which are opened to allow excess water and steam to escape during warm up.

 Cylinder drain cocks can be manual or automatic.
 One type of automatic drain cock contains a rolling ball which allows water to pass, but blocks the flow of steam.
-The ball occupies a horizontal cylinder slightly larger than the ball, allowing liquid water to flow passed the ball.
+The ball occupies a horizontal cylinder slightly larger than the ball, allowing liquid water to flow past the ball.
 However, fast moving steam forces the ball to the end of the cylinder, where the ball blocks a discharge opening.